Chris Lines: Stevenage

 Lines joined League Two club Stevenage on a six-month contract on 5 January 2021.
 He played 21 games in the second half of the 2020–21 season, helping Stevenage finish in 14th-place, and signed a new contract with the club.
 Lines opened his account in the second match of the 2021–22 season, opening the scoring in the 88th minute of an eventual 2–0 win over Lines' two-time former and boyhood club Bristol Rovers.
 Despite this however, Lines gave a lap of the pitch after the match, receiving applause from both sets of fans having walked out onto the pitch with his daughters before the match.
 Manager Alex Revell said that it was "a great goal from Chris, he deserves it.
 He was a key part of us last year".
 Lines was one of 15 players to be released by new manager Steve Evans at the end of the 2021–22 season, having made 36 appearances as Stevenage posted a 21st-place finish.

-Bath City
+Non-League

 On 19 June 2022, Lines agreed to join National League South club Bath City upon the expiration of his contract with Stevenage.
 This transfer saw Lines return to Twerton Park, as he had watched Bristol Rovers matches there as a child.
+He made 38 appearances in the 2022–23 season, whilst also working in insurance.

+In March 2024, Lines joined Southern League Division One South club Yate Town on loan until the end of the 2023–24 season.
+He played six games and then returned to Bath City, where he was released upon the expiry of his contract.

+In July 2024, he joined Hellenic Premier Division club Roman Glass St George, making his debut and scoring the first goal in a 6–1 opening day win over Cirencester Town.

+On 2 June 2025, Lines joined Hellenic Premier Division side Corsham Town.
+On 1 October 2025, following a short spell as interim player-manager, Lines was appointed first-team player-manager.

 Style of play

 Lines has strong technical passing attributes and vision.
 He has been described by the Sheffield Stars Paul Thompson as being a "cultured, creative, passing midfielder who gets on the ball and likes to dictate play... he's also very mobile and has decent vision".
 Port Vale manager Micky Adams described him as a "tall, strong central midfielder".
-He was described as a set-piece specialist by The Sentinel correspondent Dave Johnson.
+He was described as a set piece specialist by The Sentinel correspondent Dave Johnson.

 Personal life

 Lines likes hip-hop and rap music and tends to be in charge of the playlist in club dressing rooms.
+He worked in insurance after leaving full-time professional football.